Your zsh plugins work normally

 - Native Shell Integration: Use

-to access Forge AI while preserving all your ZSH aliases, functions, PATH modifications, and custom tooling - Intelligent Context Management: Maintain conversation context across prompts with
+:to access Forge AI while preserving all your ZSH aliases, functions, PATH modifications, and custom tooling - Intelligent Context Management: Maintain conversation context across prompts with

-Advanced Features (Require fd and fzf)
+Advanced Features (Require fd, fzf, and bat)

 - Fuzzy File Finding: Quick file tagging with

-- Fuzzy Agent Selection: Press Tab after
+@filename<Tab>(requires fd + fzf) - Fuzzy Agent Selection: Press Tab after

 These features are optional but provide a significantly better experience.
-Installation instructions are in Step 1 below.
+Installation instructions are in Step 3 below.

 Installation